wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-dotnet/fme-dotnet-event-batching.md

 ## Configuring Event Batching

 VWO FME SDKs offer flexible configuration options to control how event batching behaves across different environments.
-During SDK initialization, developers can enable and fine-tune event batching via a configuration object (commonly named `batchEventData` or equivalent, depending on the SDK language.
+During SDK initialization, developers can enable and fine-tune event batching via a configuration object (commonly named `BatchEventData` or equivalent, depending on the SDK language.

 This configuration allows you to define when and how events—such as visitor tracking, conversions, and custom attributes—should be grouped and dispatched to the VWO servers.

 ### Configuration Parameters:

-1. `eventsPerRequest` – Maximum Events per Batch\
+1. `EventsPerRequest` – Maximum Events per Batch\
    Specifies the maximum number of events that can be included in a single batch request.
    Events continue to accumulate in the internal queue until this threshold is reached, triggering an immediate dispatch.
-2. `requestTimeInterval` – Dispatch Interval (in seconds)\
+2. `RequestTimeInterval` – Dispatch Interval (in seconds)\
    Defines the time-based threshold for flushing events.
    Once the first event is queued, the SDK starts a timer.
 If the eventsPerRequest limit is not met by the end of this interval, the queued events are dispatched anyway.
-3. `flushCallback` – Post-Dispatch Hook\
+3. `FlushCallback` – Post-Dispatch Hook\
    An optional callback function is executed after the events are successfully (or unsuccessfully) sent to the VWO servers.
    The callback typically receives:
    1. `error`: Details of any transmission failure (if applicable).